genomicsclass/book/pages/intro_using_regression.md

 $$ Y_i = \beta_0 + \sum_{j=1}^p \beta_j x_{i,j} + \varepsilon_i, i=1,\dots,n $$

-Note that we have a general number of predictors $p$.
+Note that we have a general number of predictors $$p$$.
 Matrix algebra provides a compact language and mathematical framework to compute and make derivations with any linear models that first into the above framework.

 <a name="estimates"></a>

 # Estimating parameters

-For the models above to be useful we have to estimate the unknown $\beta$ s.
+For the models above to be useful we have to estimate the unknown $$\beta$$ s.
 In the first example, we want to describe a physical process for which we can't have unknown parameters.
 In the second example we better understand inheritence by estimating how much, on average, father height affects the son's.
-In the final example we want to determine if their is infact a difference: if $\beta_1 \neq 0$.
+In the final example we want to determine if their is infact a difference: if $$\beta_1 \neq 0$$.

 The standard approach in science is to find the values that minimize the distance of the fitted model to the data.
 The following is called the least squares (LS) equation and we will see it often in this chapter:

 $$ \sum_{i=1}^n \\{  Y_i - (\beta_0 + \sum_{j=1}^p \beta_j x_{i,j}\\}^2 $$

-Once we find the minimum, we will call the values the least squares estimates (LSE) and denote them with $\hat{\beta}$.
+Once we find the minimum, we will call the values the least squares estimates (LSE) and denote them with $$\hat{\beta}$$.
 The quantity obtained when evaluating the least square equation at the estimates is called the residual sum of squares (RSS).
-Note that because all these quantities depend on $Y$, *they are random variables*.
-The $\hat{\beta}$ s are random variables and we will eventually perform inference on them.
+Note that because all these quantities depend on $$Y$$, *they are random variables*.
+The $$\hat{\beta}$$ s are random variables and we will eventually perform inference on them.

 ## Falling object example revisited
 Thanks to my high school physics teacher I know that the equation for the falling object is

 $$d = h_0 + v_0 t -  0.5 \times 9.8 t^2$$

-with $h_0$ and $v_0$ the starting height and velocity respectively.
-The data we simulated above followed this equation and added measurement error to simulate `n` observations for dropping  the ball $(v_0=0)$ from the tower of Pisa $(h_0=56.67)$.
+with $$h_0$$ and $$v_0$$ the starting height and velocity respectively.
+The data we simulated above followed this equation and added measurement error to simulate `n` observations for dropping  the ball $$(v_0=0)$$ from the tower of Pisa $$(h_0=56.67)$$.
 This is why we used this code to simulate data:

 ```r